TechnicPack/TechnicSolder/README.md

 Solder waits for no one!
 If you use Solder you need to make sure it's up to date.
 Issues you may be having may have already been resolved in a recent commit.
 Who knows!
 Updating is simple.

 1. Pull in changes from your origin (git pull origin)
-2. Check if any config files were changes (usually not the case) and make adjustments if necessary
+2. Check if any config files were changed (usually not the case) and make adjustments if necessary
 3. Run your migrations again (You don't need to do migrate:install, only migrate)

 That's it.
 Your API is now on the latest version.

 Troubleshooting
 ---------------
-If you are having an issue, chances are it's wrong with your YAML files in your repository.
+If you are having an issue, chances are it's something wrong with your YAML files in your repository.
 The easiest way to check is by looking in your log files found in **storage/logs/**.

 If you are *still* having issues and can't seem to figure out what's going on, come ask in irc @ **irc.synirc.net #technic** or open an issue here on Github.